learn-co-curriculum/dsc-phase-1-project-online/README.md

 In recent years, the popularity of streaming services has been revolutionized by companies such as YouTube, Netflix, HBO and many others.
 Consumer's habits have changed in response to this.
 Why travel to a movie theater to pay a premium on tickets and concessions when you can watch whatever you'd like from the comfort of your own home?

 Because of this trend, we decided to look at success rates of movies and TV shows in the past years to better advise Microsoft in creating successful orginal content.
 To determine success, it's necessary to look at key areas of the entertainment industry - viewership, ratings, and award nominations.
-Beacuse higher viewership corresponds to a larger number of paying subscribers, we believe viewership is the key to success for any original content.
+Because higher viewership corresponds to a larger number of paying subscribers, we believe viewership is the key to success for any original content.
 It's also been shown that advertising companies pay a premium for shows with higher viewership.
 After researching these three areas, we determined the best strategy for creating original content is by creating a TV series.

 ![Advertising](https://github.com/drrausch/dsc-phase-1-project-online/blob/master/Images/Advertising.png)